Sebastiano Rossi

 Sebastiano Rossi (born 20 July 1964) is an Italian retired professional footballer who played as a goalkeeper.

-During a 21-year professional career, he appeared in 346 Serie A games, most notably representing A.C.
-Milan (12 seasons) with which he won 12 major titles, including five national championships and the 1994 Champions League.
+During a 21-year professional career, he appeared in 346 Serie A games, most notably representing AC Milan (12 seasons) with which he won 12 major titles, including five national championships and the 1994 Champions League.

 Career

 Cesena

-Rossi joined his hometown's club, A.C.
-Cesena, in 1979, at the age of 15.
-In 1982–83, on loan, he made his senior debuts with A.C.
-Forlì in the Serie C1, being backup in a relegation-ending season.
+Rossi joined his hometown's club, AC Cesena, in 1979, at the age of 15.
+In 1982–83, on loan, he made his senior debuts with Forlì in the Serie C1, being backup in a relegation-ending season.

-After two more loans, Rossi returned to Cesena for the 1986–87 campaign, only missing five games as the Emilia-Romagna club promoted to Serie A, and retaining first-choice status in the following three top division seasons, with the team finishing 12th in 1989–90; he made his debut in the competition on 13 September 1987, in a home match against S.S.C.
-Napoli.
+After two more loans, Rossi returned to Cesena for the 1986–87 campaign, only missing five games as the Emilia-Romagna club promoted to Serie A, and retaining first-choice status in the following three top division seasons, with the team finishing 12th in 1989–90; he made his debut in the competition on 13 September 1987, in a home match against SSC Napoli.